Floorp-Projects/Floorp/mobile/android/android-components/docs/rfcs/0007-synchronized-releases.md

 The localization workflow will be very similar to the process in Fenix.
 We would do the following:

-* Frequently import strings to `master` through the `mozilla-l10n-bot`.
+* Frequently import strings to `main` through the `mozilla-l10n-bot`.
-* Sync strings from `master` to `releases_v89.0` while `89` is in _Beta_.
+* Sync strings from `main` to `releases_v89.0` while `89` is in _Beta_.
 We would do this up to the merge day.

-For the import to `master` no changes are needed.
-For the string sync between `master` and the _Beta branch_ we should be able to use the same code as we use for Fenix.
+For the import to `main` no changes are needed.
+For the string sync between `main` and the _Beta branch_ we should be able to use the same code as we use for Fenix.
 (As of this writing, that code is in progress - having more similarity between Fenix and A-C would definitely simplify it.)

 ### Fenix integration